smritig537/mini_social_app/README.md

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 To run the app::
-install the packages::npm install to run frontend::npm run dev backend::npm run dev
+install the packages :: "npm install" to run frontend :: "npm run dev" backend :: "npm run dev"

 Currently, two official plugins are available: